AdaCore/spark2014/lrm/source/subprograms.rst

    a subprogram_body for a function for which no explicit specification is given.

-.. centered:: **Verification Rules**

-.. centered:: *Flow Analysis*

-#.
-The Global aspect of a function (whether explicitly specified or
-   implicitly synthesized from the subprogram implementation) shall not include a moded_choice having a mode of Output or In_Out.

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs.
 Target: rel2+